LunaBorea/PhaserPlatformer/README.md

-Main branch contains the project, old contains the phaser beginner tutorial with slight changes.
+Main branch contains the project, 'tutorial' contains the phaser beginner tutorial with slight changes.